orlandos-nl/MongoKitten/README.md

 ## Support MongoKitten development

-[You can sponsor us via GitHub.](https://github.com/sponsors/Joannis).
+[You can sponsor the creator via GitHub.](https://github.com/sponsors/Joannis).
 This enables us to provide a higher quality and more documentation as well as building more tools.

 #### Backers